 These patterns usually start as a way of coping with difficult situations in childhood.
 As they make you feel better you use it again, this stops you from looking at other ways forward, and thus the pattern of repeating behaviour is formed.

 These are only a few, the list is enormous but it gives you an idea of the patterns we create.

 Part of the therapeutic process is to help you to see yourself from a new perspective and to become more self-aware.
 To look at how the patterns were formed and then slowly begin to change them.
 Therapy can work to bring about positive change.

 Life can be very challenging at times and it can be difficult to make sense of what is happening.
-Feelings of despair and anxiety causing you to feel out of control and unsure where to turn and what to do about it but knowing you can’t carry on as you are and something is going to have to change.
+Feelings of despair and anxiety causing you to feel stressed and out of control, unsure where to turn and what to do but knowing you can’t carry on as you are and something is going to have to change.